Battle of Lipnic: Aftermath

 Stephen conditioned the life of the Khan's son on his father's making peace with Moldavia, stating that his son would live until the exact day that a Tatar would touch the land of Moldavia.
 However, the Khan's son was eventually killed, after an episode at Stephens's court.
 This episode is mentioned by Stanislaus Sarnicius (Sarnicki), as well as by Jan Długosz in his Historia Polonica:

 The other Tatars, heading towards Moldavia, were chased away by the Moldavians, these being also helped by the difficulty of the terrain.
 On the third battle, the winners being the Tatars they had killed many people.
 However, they had lost the son of Ahmed, caught alive by the Moldavians.
 Ahmed thought that, as time passed, he could more easily ransom his son.
 Sending 100 messengers to Stephen, the Voivode of Moldavia, he announced to him with great insolence that if he [Stephen] did not give freedom back to his son, or does a wrong due to him, he would to inflict a severe punishment.
 But Stephen, a man with an amiable soul, angered by that message, which could easily have scared other men, disregarding Ahmed threats, cut his son into four pieces in front of the heralds, impaled all the heralds except one, who, having his nose cut off, was sent back to Ahmed to inform him of what happened.
 This is how Stephen avenged the shadows of his dead.

 Ahmed Khan failed to organize a new attack against Stephen.
-By 1502, the Great Horde was completely destroyed by Meñli I Giray of the Crimean Khanate.
+By 1502, the Great Horde was completely destroyed by Stephen the Great and his ally Meñli I Giray of the Crimean Khanate.
 Stephen took measures to protect his eastern frontier, strengthened the Orhei and Tighina fortresses, and built the Soroca fortress, thus completing the Eastern line of defence along the river Nistru.
 Tatar attacks continued against Moldavia, this time from the other Tataric states from north of the Black Sea.